malixian/clockwork/docs/troubleshooting.md

 # Troubleshooting

+Please e-mail clockwork-users@googlegroups.com if you encounter any issues.

 ## Cannot find nvidia-ml

 Currently, the CMakeLists assumes CUDA lives in either `/usr/local/cuda/lib64` (the default location in Ubuntu 14.x) or `/usr/lib/x86_64-linux-gnu/nvidia/current` (the default location for MPI cluster machines).
 If you get build errors saying cannot find CUDA or cannot find nvidia-ml, then you'll need to update the `include_directories` and `link_directories` directives in the CMakeLists.txt with the CUDA location on your machine.